mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "Yeah, it sucks to not feel networked among the people, but in those kinds of circumstances, you just have to change your perspective."
 I knew that being in the Asian community was different.
 People seemed a lot more approachable and inclusive, especially when I hung out with Gyuna’s friends or Hyeji and her friends.

 We dipped a little early since no one really talked to us.
 We decided to go to a park to see Christmas lights and took some pictures there.
-There was a couple that probably thought Gyuna and I were dating, and the woman offered to take our picture.
+A couple was walking around that probably thought Gyuna and I were dating, and the woman offered to take our picture.
 We posed in front of a giant Christmas tree while Gyuna held onto my wrist.
 The couple also asked if we could take their picture, and they made actual couple poses.

 "They probably thought we were dating," I said.

 “Yeah, well, you can see in the picture that I'm holding your wrist,” Gyuna said.
 We looked at the couple as they walked off into the distance, holding hands.
-“See, that's what a couple does.
+“See?
+That's what a couple does.
 But you know, I hope you’re not offended by me saying this, but I’ve always wanted to have a gay best friend.”

 I laughed.
 “Why?”